dddappp/aptos-blog-example/README.md

 --assume-yes
 ```

-Query the article again and it should now return a message like this:
+Query the article again, and it should now return a message like this:

 ```json
 {"message":"Table Item not found by Table handle({ARTICLE_TABLE_HANDLE}), Table key(\"1\") and Ledger version(15756815)","error_code":"table_item_not_found","vm_error_code":null}